ziofil/INFPHY201/README.md

 # Quantum Mechanics for Computer Scientists and Engineers

-This is a course on quantum mechanics aimed at computer scientists and engineers.
+This is a work-in-progress course on quantum mechanics aimed at computer scientists and engineers.

 When I designed these notebooks, I wanted to build upon the skills of my audience (programming, linear algebra, etc.).
 Each notebook is relatively short, with a few (coding) exercises.